Alcohol and your health

 Heading home, you pop into the shop to pick up a bottle of wine to share with your partner at dinner.
 You intend to have one glass – but end up drinking the bottle.

-This is a common scenario in some homes.
-But regardless of how healthy you think your behaviour is in an average day, by drinking more than the daily unit guidelines you could be damaging your health.
+This scenario is sadly all too common in some homes.
+But regardless of how healthy you think your behaviour is, by drinking more than the lower risk guidelines you could be seriously damaging your health.

 You might be a binge drinker and not even know it

-The UK has one of the highest rates of binge drinking in Europe.
+The UK has one of the highest rates of binge drinking in Europe (1).

 Binge drinking is a major factor in accidents, violence and anti-social behaviour.
-In young people, it’s also associated with a range of risky behaviours, including a higher chance of contracting a sexually transmitted disease.
+In young people, it’s also associated with a range of risky behaviours, including a higher chance of contracting a sexually transmitted disease (2).

-An easy way to see if you are binge drinking, or drinking to high risk levels, is by tracking your drinks on MyDrinkaware.co.uk – an online drinks diary and unit calculator that gives personalised feedback and tips to help you cut down if you need to.
+An easy way to see if you are binge drinking, or drinking to high risk levels, is by tracking your drinks on MyDrinkaware – an online drinks tracker that gives personalised feedback and tips to help you cut down if you need to.

 Stick to safe levels of drinking to protect your health

-Drinking in moderation should not have any adverse health effects.
+Drinking in moderation (i.e within the guidelines) should not have significant adverse health effects.

 The alcohol content of drinks is measured in units.
 One unit is 10ml or 8g of pure alcohol.
 This equals one 25ml single measure of whisky (ABV 40%), a third of a pint of beer (ABV 5-6%) or half a standard (175ml) glass of red wine (ABV 12%).

-The government advises that people should not regularly drink more than the daily unit guidelines of 3-4 units of alcohol for men (equivalent to a pint and a half of 4% beer) and 2-3 units of alcohol for women (equivalent to a 175 ml glass of wine) ‘Regularly’ means drinking every day or most days of the week.
+The government advises that people should not regularly drink more than the lower risk guidelines of 3-4 units of alcohol for men (equivalent to a pint and a half of 4% beer) and 2-3 units of alcohol for women (equivalent to a 175 ml glass of wine) ‘Regularly’ means drinking every day or most days of the week.

 Short-term effects of drinking too much improve when you consume less

-There are short and long term effects of regularly drinking more than the daily unit guidelines.
+There are short and long term effects of regularly drinking more than the lower risk guidelines.

 But when you reduce your drinking, the short term symptoms of consuming too much alcohol can improve.